cuijiyao01/docker-k8s-training/resources/DockerQuickReference.md

 CMD           : specify command / software to be run inside the container (runtime) on startup
                 (shell form or JSON form)
 EXPOSE <port> : container will listen on (local) port; mapped in "docker run -p target:port".
-                Can specify protocal "port/prot"; TCP is default, UDP is possible COPY f t      : copy local file to target t
+                Can specify protocol "port/prot"; TCP is default, UDP is possible COPY f t      : copy local file to target t
 ADD src dest  : same as COPY but src can be tar.gz or url that will be unpacked ENV n=v n=v   : set environment vars (use \ to continue the line; use one ENV so get only one cache layer)